Europe East ATLAS of Plucked Instruments

 The tuning is often an octave lower than the bisernica, E A d gg (the lowest 4 strings of a guitar).

-Playing the brac is with a plectrum.
+Playing the brac is with a plectrum, with very fast passages.

 top